 (1) Require that a peer review be conducted by a

-reviewer that is independent of the CPA firm reviewed and approved by the Peer Review Administrator under established standards.
+reviewer that is independent of the CPA firm or sole practitioner reviewed and approved by the Peer Review Administrator under established standards.

 (2) Other than in the peer review process, prohibit